Vivek-04022001/documentation/plone.app.dexterity/advanced/workflow.md

 Note that in Plone, the workflow chain of an object is looked up by multi-adapting the object and the workflow to the `IWorkflowChain` interface.
 The adapter factory should return a tuple of string workflow names (`IWorkflowChain` is a specialization of `IReadSequence`, that is, a tuple).
-The default obviously looks at the mappings in the `portal_workflow` tool, but it is possible to override the mapping, for example, by using a custom adapter registered for some marker interface, which in turn could be provided by a type-specific behavior.
+The default obviously looks at the mappings in the `portal_workflow` tool, but it's possible to override the mapping, for example, by using a custom adapter registered for some marker interface, which in turn could be provided by a type-specific behavior.

 Multiple workflows applied in a single chain co-exist in time.
 Typically, you need each workflow in the chain to have a different state variable name.